ComfyUI

 1. For the Flux model, download the weights and place them in <path_to_comfyui>/models/diffusion_models/.
 If you are unable to access the link, you can request model access on Hugging Face.

-Now, you can use the Flux workflow.
-The Pruna node is directly connected to the Flux model, as shown here.
+Now, you can use the Flux Auto Caching workflow.
+Our node is directly connected to the Flux model, as shown here.

 Enjoy the speed-up!